 Despite still playing largely the same, Off The Record was privy to numerous updates, improvements and alterations to allow this to become the most accessible Dead Rising game to date.
-To note, there are:
+A list of these changes are as such:

-- Checkpoints added into the game, allowing the player to restart from the start of the area they entered should they die.
+- Checkpoints have been added into the game, allowing the player to restart from the start of the area they entered should they die.

 - All of the buff books have been rearranged.

-- The order of which Survivors will be alerted to the player by Stacey have been remixed and Stacey will also deliver the messages with full spoken dialogue this time around, too.
+- The order of which Survivors will be alerted to the player by Stacey have been remixed, and Stacey will also deliver the messages with full spoken dialogue this time around.

-- Certain items and Zombrex boxes that can be found in the world have also been moved around, altogether forcing even veteran DR2 players to go on the hunt for the best supplies.
+- Certain items and Zombrex boxes that can be found in the world have been moved around, forcing even veteran DR2 players to have to search for the most valuable supplies.

 - Money looting is made to be significantly easier, with slot machines and ATM's dropping a much larger amount of cash.